pol-33/ccbda-labs/README.md

 ## Submit Your Assignment
 ### ❓ Question 5: How much time did you spend on this session?
+To complete the tasks in this session, we spent approximately 4 hours.
+This time was divided between learning about AWS Cloud services (the AWS courses 5 and 6 took approximately 2 hours in total), setting up the Python development environment, writing the Python program, and answering the questions in this assignment.

 ### ❓ Question 6: What challenges did you encounter, and how did you overcome them?
+During the laboratory session, we encountered a few challenges, but we managed to overcome them successfully.

+The first challenge was understanding some of the more complex concepts in the AWS courses, particularly in course 5, which covered networking and VPC concepts.
+To overcome this, we took our time to review the material, and checked the concepts in external sources to conceal a clearer understanding.

+The second challenge was recalling Python syntax and conventions, as it is not our first programming language.
+We overcame this by referring to Python documentation in this course and examples online to refresh our memory, and succeed in this session's task.

+Overall, we worked well and got along as a team, supporting each other through the challenges and ensuring that we completed the tasks successfully.